An investigation of the non-trivial zeros of the Riemann zeta function

-Before delving into the propositions, let us introduce the Riemann zeta functional, which is used explcitly in propositions 2, 4 and 9 and implicitly in 5, 6, 7, 8 and 10.
+Before delving into core propositions, a prerequisite is the Riemann zeta functional, which is used explicitly in propositions 2, 4 and 9 and implicitly in 5, 6, 7 and 8.
 The Riemann zeta functional is expressed as follows:

-Although first established by Riemann in 1859, the derivation of the Riemann zeta functional is provided in \cite{Edwards} at page 13.
-Equation (3) can also be expressed as follows:
+This equation was established by Riemann in 1859.
+The details of the derivation are provided in \cite{Edwards}, p.13.
+The standard formulation of (3) is as follows: